Ryanair's Irish pilots back industrial action over pay

 Forsa said that industrial action was backed by 94% of the 180 directly employed pilots eligible to vote and the union will write to management early next week to outline its plans if the pay demands are not met.

-The union is required to give at least one week’s notice ahead of any strike.
+The union is requied to give at least one week’s notice ahead of any strike.
+(Reporting by Padraic Halpin Editing by David Goodman)